 Talks or communicates less

-- Whatever the client's usual way of communicating, are they doing this less often or less effectively? - We focus on communication as this can be a sign a client is becoming more confused, depressed or tired.
+- Whatever the individual's usual way of communicating, are they doing this less often or less effectively? - We focus on communication as this can be a sign that the individual is becoming more confused, depressed or tired.